Peter Kortvel // PMM & GTM

 Thinking

 Switched from "register for this webinar" to giving the value upfront.
-For each webinar, I worked with the speaker to put genuinely useful information right in the email – so people could experience the value before deciding to show up.
+For each webinar, I worked with the speaker to put useful information right in the email – so people could experience the value before deciding to show up.
 Value first, ask second.

 What shipped